Volunteer Margaret Jones planting tulips near the park office.

 - Provide training, guidance and support for volunteers to facilitate successful completion of their duties.

-- Provide an open & respectful atmosphere for suggestions, questions, and expressions of opinions.
+- Provide an open and respectful atmosphere for suggestions, questions, and expressions of opinions.

 - Park orientation